|site search by freefind|

 6. After further research, an oral essiac formula was developed that contained eight herbs.
 This formula included the four herbs from the four herb formula, plus eight additional herbs.
 Dr. Brusch was left the exclusive rights to the formula in 1977 (a year prior to Rene Caisse's death).
 This formula seemed to be more effective than any other that had come before.

 7. The eight herb formula Rene Caisse revealed to Dr. Charles Brusch contained Burdock Root, Sheep Sorrel, Slippery Elm Back, and Turkey Rhubarb Root, in addition to Blessed Thistle, Watercress, Kelp, and Red Clover.
 Brusch performed eight years of clinical research on this oral form of essiac.
 He even took it himself when he fell ill with cancer.
 Brusch made the claim that this eight herb essiac alone cured his cancer.

 8. During a variety of clinical trials, Dr. Brusch and Rene Caisse experimented with essiac capsules, tablets, tinctures, and other administration methods.
 Time and time again, the method of administering treatment that resulted in the most potent and effective formula was to return the herbs to the liquid after brewing (making Essiac tea with the powdered herbs included).

 9. Rene Caisse passed away in 1978, and Dr. Brusch passed away in 1993.
 The eight herb formula that was found to work best as a result of the Brusch clinical trials is the most effective form of essiac available today.

-10. We recommend consuming essiac tea exactly the same way as it was in those studies: in tea form, and taken on an empty stomach with the herbs included, and not re-heated (take it cold).
-Reheating it risks overprocessing at the cooking process is already complete when the tea is heated once during preparation.
+10. We recommend consuming essiac tea exactly the same way as it was in those studies: in tea form, and taken on an empty stomach with the herbs included, and not re-heated (in other words, take it cold).
+Reheating it risks overprocessing as the cooking process is already complete when the tea is heated once during preparation.
 Nope, it's not pretty - but it's the best way.
 And your body deserves only the best!
 Chug it down like medicine - it's not designed to be a sipping tea.